We use a professional fundraising agency, like many other

 up in collaboration with the Trading Standards Board, as outlined

-in the Institute of Fundraising’s Code of Best Practice.
+in the Fundraising Regulator Code of Fundraising Practice.
+We also

 How do I know that the person calling at the door is

-Secretary, stating that they are collecting under our Exemption
+Secretary.
+The letter states that they are collecting under our

-Order as under the Home Office regulations.
-They also carry
+Exemption Order as outlined by Home Office regulations.

 If you would like to check a fundraiser’s details, please call

 the Supporter Hotline on 0800 500 3093.
 Details can be found on